darachm/fitseq/README.md

     FitSeq above.
 3. This repo is a fork of that python version to fix some bugs and tweak the speed, flexibility, and interface.
+    Also, changed the name to `fitseq` to reflect that it's the current development version.
     **Wrightian fitness does not yet work in this version**.
 Sorry.